Price’s Missouri Expedition

 At about 5 p.m., Blunt, whose men were running low on ammunition, was preparing to withdraw when reinforcements commanded by Brigadier General John B. Sanborn arrived from Fort Scott.
 Sanborn’s men nearly doubled the size of the Union force.

 Now facing a larger federal force that included fresh troops and more artillery, Shelby ordered his men to withdraw as sunset approached.
-Seeing the Rebels fall back, Blunt ordered a counterattack that drove their foe back about one mile.
+Seeing the Confederates fall back, Blunt ordered a counterattack that drove their foe back about one mile.

 As nightfall descended, Blunt called off his pursuit.
 During the night, Shelby’s rearguard rejoined Price’s main army and continued their retreat toward Indian Territory.